scotch115/Website/README.md

 # PROJECT UPDATE
 This project has been a simple website design idea that I ahve been working on, however, it has been cast aside due to personal issues.
-In an attempt to rekindle the website, I will be partially rewriting this to utilize Facebook, Inc.'s React, and React Native JavaScript libraries.
-This will help solidify my understanding of JavaScript, while, hopefully, allowing me to develop using React Native for all platforms in the future.
+In an attempt to rekindle the website, I will be partially rewriting this to utilize Facebook, Inc.'s React JavaScript library.
+This will help solidify my understanding of JavaScript, while, hopefully, allowing me to develop using React for all platforms in the future.

 ### To Run Server